Segment image into foreground and background using active contours (snakes) region growing technique

 BW is a binary

-image where the foreground is white (logical true) and the background is black
+image where the foreground is white (logical

 To obtain faster and more accurate segmentation results, specify an initial contour position that is close to the desired object boundaries.